cello-proj/cello/docs/quickstart.md

   export CELLO_ADMIN_SECRET=abcd1234abcd1234
   ```

-- Start the Cello Service (includes workflows, vault, and postgres).
+- Start the Cello Service (includes workflows and vault).
   Note: this will copy your current AWS credentials to the vault containers.

   ```sh